1Deterministic/1D-Sync/README.md

 * `log_only_if_an_error_occur`:  defines if the log will be written only when an error occurred, must be **True** or **False** - [optional, the default value is **False**]

 * `log_only_if_a_sync__occur`:  defines if the log will be written only if a sync was executed, ignoring the ones in cooldown. `log_only_if_an_error_occur` has preference over this option.
 Must be **True** or **False** - [optional, the default value is **False**]

-* `logs_folder_maximum_size`: maximum size allowed for the `Logs` folder.
-If it's exceeded, the older files will be deleted until the maximum size is satisfied. **The exclusion criteria is based on the modified date, must be an integer numerical value greater than or equal to zero, 0 means unlimited and the value is read in MB** - [optional, the default value is **10**]

 * `send_email`: defines if the email will be sent, must be **True** or **False** - [optional, the default value is **False**]